ramosfabiano/ubuntu-declutter/README.md

 # ubuntu-debullshit!

-An automated script to set-up Ubuntu 24.04 LTS for my personal use.
+An automated script to debullshit and set-up Ubuntu 24.04 LTS for my personal use.

+Tested with Ubuntu 24.04.1.

 #### Installation

+This script is supposed to be run right after a fresh Ubuntu install.

-You can download the script from the repo or use this oneliner command, there are no dependencies required.
+You can download the script from the repo or use this one-liner command, there are no dependencies required.

 `sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/ramosfabiano/ubuntu-debullshit/main/ubuntu-debullshit.sh)"`